thewoolleyman/boxbuilder/README.markdown

 The recommended way to work directly on a chef repo which builds an AMI is to run 'boxbuilder\_remote\_build\_ami' with the 'boxbuilder\_terminate\_ec2\_resources' variable set to 'false'.
-This will leave the EC2 builder instance running, and you can then log in and run $HOME/.boxbuilder/boxbuilder\_build\_ami repeatedly.  **WARNING: THIS MEANS YOU MUST TERMINATE ALL CREATED EC2 INSTANCES MANUALLY OR YOU WILL CONTINUE TO BE CHARGED FOR THEM** Also, be aware there are sometimes intermittent errors related to reusing the same chroot resources for multiple runs of 'boxbuilder\_build\_ami'.
+This will leave the EC2 builder instance running, and you can then log in and run $HOME/.boxbuilder/boxbuilder\_build\_ami repeatedly.  **WARNING: THIS MEANS YOU MUST TERMINATE ALL CREATED EC2 INSTANCES MANUALLY OR YOU WILL CONTINUE TO BE CHARGED FOR THEM!**
+Also, be aware there are sometimes intermittent errors related to reusing the same chroot resources for multiple runs of 'boxbuilder\_build\_ami'.